brittanyrw/emojiscreen/README.md

 }
 ```

-> Note: Make sure the IDMB link does not have `?ref_=[id number here]` at the end.
+> Note: Make sure the IMDB link does not have `?ref_=[id number here]` at the end.
 If it does, delete that part of the link.
 This link should just be the base IMDB url.

 ### Type 🎬